 You can call the Department of Public Health to have an informational packet mailed to you by phoning (559) 675-7893 or 1-800-427-6897.

 The Madera County Department of Public Health as a Liaison Between the Public and State

 When you have questions about how to accomplish certain tasks that concern the State Office of Vital Statistics, your local Vital Statistics Office can help.
 This can include changing incorrect information on birth and death certificates, how to obtain state services, and understanding laws and regulations governing these legal documents.
 Correcting information on birth and death certificates requires the completion of an Affidavit to Amend a Record.
 There is no cost to submit one of these documents within one year after the event.
 If an affidavit is submitted after one year, there is a $20.00 fee that includes a certified copy that will be mailed to you upon acceptance of the affidavit by the State of California.
 The local office maintains all the forms that you might need to accomplish changes and corrections.
 We can also refer you to the appropriate state entities when you have a complaint about services you have received from cemeteries, funeral homes, and related businesses.

 For more information call (559) 675-7893 or 1-800-427-6897.

 Provides Statistical Information Upon Request

-The Health Department compiles statistics of many kinds related to local health issues.
+The Madera County Department of Public Health compiles statistics of many kinds related to local health issues.
 Births, deaths, and infectious diseases reported in Madera County are some of the statistics that are routinely compiled from year to year.
 Requests for data, purpose and plan for dissemination should be made in writing and four weeks allowed for delivery or comment.
 Always include a telephone number where you can be reached as specific information is often required to complete a request.
-Other government resources for health data include The Department of Health Services, www.dhs.ca.gov, and The U.S. Bureau of Census, www.census.gov.
+Other government resources for health data include California Department of Health Services, www.dhs.ca.gov, and The U.S. Bureau of Census, www.census.gov.

 All requests for local statistics should be sent to: